EpiphanySoft/oo/docs/Mixins.md

     > MyDerived init 1 2

 The critical role `chains` plays is preventing methods from being copied from mixins to target classes.
-This is because if they were copied, the `callChain()` would ultimately call those methods one time for each class onto which they were copied.
+This is because if they were copied, the `callChain()` method would ultimately call those methods one time for each class onto which they were copied.

-While most such methods are `ctor`-like methods, there is also `callChainRev()` for those cases where the `dtor` call order is needed.
+While most such methods are `ctor`-like methods (or forward chains), there is also the `callChainRev()` method for those cases where the `dtor` call order is needed.